 The Group considers that it was largely in compliance with the terms of the Corporate Governance Code during 2020 but acknowledges that it did not comply in full.
 The Group has highlighted throughout the 2020 Annual Report areas where the Group has not been in compliance with the Corporate Governance Code.
 Specifically the Group acknowledges that it is not currently in compliance with the requirement in Provision 38; namely, that the pension contribution rates for Executive Directors should be aligned with those available for the workforce.
 The Executive Directors have received written notification that, from 31 December 2022, their pension contribution will be reduced to align with the wider workforce.
 Furthermore, the Group did not comply with the requirement in Provision 41 to engage with the workforce to explain how Executive pay aligns with the wider Company pay policy during 2020 due to the shareholder consultation process in relation to the introduction of the 2021 Remuneration Policy, but the Group intends to engage with employees on this matter during 2021.

-The Board’s powers and responsibilities are set out in the Company’s articles of association and it has a formal schedule of matters reserved for the Board’s approval which include:
+The Board’s powers and responsibilities are set out in the Company’s articles of association and it has a formal schedule of matters reserved for the Board’s approval which can be accessed here: Schedule of Reserved Matters.

 The Board also takes a close interest in Quality, Health, Safety and Environment and Risk Management.
 Each of these areas prepare reports for the Board ahead of each Board meeting.